michaelnjuguna/kenya-administrative-divisions-dart/README.md

 1. Fork this repository.
 2. Create new branch with feature name.
 3. Create your feature.
+4. Run the tests and ensure they pass
-4. Commit and set commit message with feature name.
+5. Commit and set commit message with feature name.
-5. Push your code to your fork repository.
+6. Push your code to your fork repository.
-6. Create pull request.
+7. Create pull request.

 ## Support